meet-bit/fullstackinterview/README.md

 ## 📊 Evaluation Criteria

 - 🧠 Security hygiene (passwords, encryption, Web Crypto usage)
-- 🧱 Code structure and modularity
+- 🧱 Code structure
-- ⚙️ Understanding of Chrome extension architecture (manifest, background, popup, content)
-- 🧪 Testability and clarity of flows
+- 🧪 Clarity of flows
-- 🎨 Bonus: User interface polish and UX design
+- 🎨 User interface polish and UX design

 ---

 ## 🧳 Submission

-Please submit a GitHub repository link or a ZIP archive containing your extension code and the README.
+Please submit a public GitHub repository link containing your extension code and the README on how to run your code.

 Good luck!